nicholasneo78/simple-chatbot/README.md

 ```
 D:\simple-chatbot>
 ```
-2. Make a new file, named it config.py, this file will store the config key needed for Flask application
+2. Make a new python file, named it config.py, this file will store the config key needed for Flask application
 ```
-D:\simple-chatbot>nano config.py
+D:\simple-chatbot>vim config.py
 ```
 3. open another terminal and activate python
 ```